spacestation13/DMByExample/src/objs/basic_types.md

 	density = 1 // it can't be walked through.
 /turf/floor
 	desc = "A steel tiled floor"
-	specialfloor
+/turf/floorspecialfloor
 	desc = "Something seems strange about this floor."
 	Entered() // when the tile is walked over, do a special thing doSpecialThing()
 	proc/doSpecialThing()
 		// the thing that the tile would do when walked on would go here.
 ```
 #### Mobs
 Living things that can move around, deriving from the word "mobile".
 These are what the player controls, and are slightly more complicated than objs since they can have a /client attached to them (i.e. a player).